MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/light_level.md

 # light_level

-Tests is the entity is outside of the specified light level range.
+Tests if the entity is outside of the specified light level range.
 The range is set between 0 and 16.

 ## Parameters